JasonForJoy/BRIEF/README.md

 ## Intro

-- BRIEF-PRO.
-It is a universal, lightweight compressor that distills relevant evidence for a given query from multiple retrieved documents into a concise summary for seamless integration into in-context RAG.
+- BRIEF-PRO is a universal, lightweight compressor that distills relevant evidence for a given query from multiple retrieved documents into a concise summary for seamless integration into in-context RAG.
 - Given seed data with contexts that are relatively short, each containing fewer than 1k words, BRIEF-PRO is trained towards abstractively condensing long contexts of 10k+ words across diverse scenarios.
 - Furthermore, BRIEF-PRO offers flexible user control over the length of the output summary by allowing users to specify the desired number of sentences.